Hello – I’m Alex Long and I am an Independent Celebrant.

 I now help people write ceremonies to mark life’s precious and important moments from handfasting ceremonies, through naming ceremonies to funerals.

-I have two gorgeous girls who are currently 15 and 7 and live on the edge of the South Downs with them and my husband, who is a teacher of music.
+I have two gorgeous girls who are currently 16 and 7 and live in Cornwall with them and my husband, who is a teacher of music.
 I enjoy walking out in the elements and foraging in the hedgerows and I knit and crochet in my spare time.